Niklas-Deworetzki/ara/README.md

 The type system is simple, allowing the user to specify two different types of types: *Integers* and *Structures* with named members.
 Type aliases can be specified by introducing a type definition using the `type` keyword.
 Every member of a structure type have a name and another type.
-Types are specified either by name (referring to the primitive integer type `Int` or any user-defined type alias) or as a structure type expression.
+Types are specified either by name (referring to the primitive integer type `Int` or any user-defined type alias), as a structure type expression or as a reference to another type.
 Two types are considered equivalent if they are structurally equivalent.

 ```